ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Selecting a Service
 If no service returns an entitlement that grants access, all services are compared by calculating a score for each and the highest scoring service is selected.
+Each service has a `"baseScore"` (default 0).
+A value < 100 in the `baseScore` key in any service configuration represents the initial score for that service.
+If no `baseScore` is specified it defaults to `0`.

-The score is calculated by taking the `baseScore` in the service configuration and adding or subtracting dynamically calculated weights from `score[factor name]` if the service indicates that `factor name` is true for this page view.
+The score is calculated by taking the `baseScore` for the service and adding dynamically calculated weights from `score[factorName]` configuration multiplied by the value returned by each service for that `factorName`.
+Services may return a value between [-1..1] for factors they support.
+If a service is not aware of a factor or does not support it `0` will be returned.

+With the excption of `supportsViewer` score factors do not have default values.
+If publisher wishes to ignore a score factor they may either set it's value to `0` or omit it from the `score` map.

 Available scoring factors:

-1. `supportsViewer` Indicates that a service can cooperate with the current AMP viewer environment for this page view.
+1. `supportsViewer` returns `1` when a service can cooperate with the current AMP viewer environment for this page view. `supportsViewer` has a default score of 10.

-In addition to the dynamic scoring factors, each service has a `"baseScore"` (default 0).
-A value < 100 in the `baseScore` key in any service configuration represents the initial score for that service.
+1. `isReadyToPay` returns `1` when the user is known to the service and the service has a form of payment on file allowing a purchase without entering payment details.

 In the event of a tie the local service wins.